 Page 3 of the RTR application contains the all-important Participation Agreement, Release & Assumption of Risk document.
 Completely read through it and understand the risks of the program you are taking.
 On the first day of the program, an updated version of this document will be discussed openly with the students and will also need to be signed in the instructors presence.
 Those then will be collected by the instructor.

 NOTE: All programs end by 5pm on the final day.
 The final day is always HAWAIIAN SHIRT DAY so do not forget to have one with you!
+If you wish to wear a grass skirt and coconut shells, that is pemitted as well (women only please!)
 We normally DO NOT get out early so plan on staying late the final day.
 We do not recommend driving on the final day as you will be tired.

 Contact the course liaison on the “Open” Enrollment Schedule for logistic, location, and tuition costs.